ohadlivay/obsidian-vault/Ohad/Logistic Regression.md

 #Probability #math #ml #machine-learning #swag #sigmoid #linear-regression #logistic-regression #cost-function #loss-function

-unlike [[linear regression]], logistic regression is for binary classifications. and instead of fitting a curve, we fit an S shaped graph that goes from 0 to 1.
+unlike [[Linear Regression]], logistic regression is for binary classifications. and instead of fitting a curve, we fit an S shaped graph that goes from 0 to 1.

-uses [[maximum likelihood]] to find the best fitting S curve
+uses [[Maximum Likelihood]] to find the best fitting S curve
 ### Parameters and variables
 Given $X\in \mathbb{R^nxn}$ a sample set.
 we want to find a $\hat{y}=P(y=1|X)$